wp-plugins/wurfl-image-tailor-connector/readme.txt

 == Screenshots ==

-No screenshots.
+1. Plugin is installed and activated.
+2. See how image sources are automatically delivered via the WURFL Image Tailor service.

 == Upgrade Notice ==

-No worries upgrading!
+No worries upgrading.
+Just do it!

 == Changelog ==

 = 0.9.04 =
 * Documentation enhancements.
-Added plugin banner.
+Added plugin banner and screenshots.

 = 0.9.03 =
 * Minor code enhancements.